 - Poor performance

 They don’t trust you.
 Harsh?
 Well, maybe a little.
 But it’s true.
-Many employees don’t trust their supervisors/managers/executives/owners.
+Many employees don’t trust their supervisors, managers, executives, or business owners.
 They see the closed doors, they notice changes around the office, and they hear words being said with no action to back them up.
 It’s hard to build trust, especially if it’s been broken in the past – but it can be done.
 Get out of your office, have meetings with your staff informing them of changes BEFORE they happen, ask them their thoughts AND listen.
 Do you have a vision and mission?
 Do your employees know what they are?
 Develop an effective way to communicate with your team on an ongoing basis.

 They have their own problems.
-Even though we would all hope that employees could leave their problems at the door, that rarely ever happens.
+Even though we would all hope that employees could leave their personal life at the door, that rarely happens.
 Problems can run the gamut from a refrigerator on the blink to marital strife.
 If employees are unhappy at home, it often seeps into the workplace.
 But just because it is affecting your business, you shouldn’t make it “your business”.
-This is when having an EAP (Employee Assistance Program) or a wellness program in place allows you to help your employees without getting involved in the personal details of their lives.
+This is when having an EAP (Employee Assistance Program) or a wellness program in place allows you to help your employees without getting involved in their personal problems.

 They are a bad seed.
 Some people thrive in conflict, whether it’s starting the fire or feeding the flames.
-It’s like it is in their innate nature to wreak havoc.
-The thing is, you probably saw signs of it in the beginning of your work relationship; bad work history, lack of references, the tone or words they used during the interview, etc. The horns are there: they either covered them with a halo or you were too desperate for an employee that you ignored them.
+Their negative attitude is innate and they wreak havoc.
+The thing is, you probably saw signs of it in the beginning of your work relationship: bad work history, lack of references, the tone or words they used during the interview, etc. The issues were there.
+They either covered things up or you were too desperate for an employee that you ignored them.
 Remember, during the hiring process, candidates are supposed to be on their best behavior.
 But even the best actors/actresses shouldn’t fool you if you do your due diligence.
 Read the resume/application, check past employers, check references, perform a profile assessment, and even sleep on it to make sure that every new hire is a good hire.

 - Confront It!
-Time to sit down with the employee, whether it be the supervisor or your HR department, it’s time to get to the root of the problem – you can’t solve it until you do!
-Whoever is approaching the employee should be open-minded and listen, don’t pass judgment or jump to conclusions.
-Make sure to ask open questions to dig into the reasons behind the behavior.
+Problem employees don’t magically improve if you ignore them.
+It’s time to get to the root of the bad behavior – you can’t solve it until you do!
+Whoever is approaching the employee should ask open-ended questions and listen.
+Don’t pass judgment or jump to conclusions.
+Dig into the facts so you can better understand their negative attitude.

 - Clear it up!
 Once you know what the problem is and it can be fixed, DON’T DELAY!
-Whether it is behavior modification needed by the employee, management or ownership, failing to fix what you know is broke will only deepen the feelings of hostility and may make them contagious.
+Whether it is behavior modification needed by the employee, management or ownership, failing to fix what you know is broken will only deepen the feelings of hostility and may make them contagious.
 Develop an action plan to address the situation.

 - Curb it!
 Have a problem with bullying, gossiping and other types of similar behavior?
-It may be time to get out the Employee Guidebook and go over your policies or adopt ones that address the issues.
-Putting all employees on notice on the type of work environment and culture desired helps with disciplinary actions later when policies are violated.
+It’s time to get out the Employee Guidebook showing your company’s clear expectations.
+Reminding employees about the type of work environment and culture desired helps with disciplinary actions later when policies are violated.